grokify/go-nist-sp-800-53/docsrc/rev5/moderate_uplift/pl.md

 Describe any assumptions about, and dependencies on, external systems and services;

-Review and update the architectures {{ insert: param, pl-08_odp }} to reflect changes in the enterprise architecture; and
+Review and update the architectures frequency for review and update to reflect changes in the enterprise architecture; to reflect changes in the enterprise architecture; and

 Reflect planned architecture changes in security and privacy plans, Concept of Operations (CONOPS), criticality analysis, organizational procedures, and procurements and acquisitions.